The 2026 tech writer layoffs: What senior writers should do right now

 Devtool companies are still hiring documentation, often for roles that don't appear on major job boards.
 The Hackmamba’s technical writing job portal aggregates these openings directly from partner companies, and the technical writing filter is worth checking weekly.

-If you are still employed, the work to do is different.
-You are buying yourself optionality before you need it.
+If you are still employed, the goal is to build optionality before you need it.

 Where this is going